 The Tombs of Mekhu & Sabni I

 Mekhu and Sabni I were a father and son duo who also ruled as nomarchs during the reign of Pepi II.
-(Given the pharaoh’s incredibly long life, Pepi outlived many of his officials and even his own children.)
+(Given the pharaoh’s incredibly long life, Pepi outlived many of his officials and many of his own children.)

-Don’t miss the relief of Mekhu and Sabni hunting in the marshes, a common tomb scene which symbolized conquering one’s wild thoughts and emotions.
+Don’t miss the relief of Mekhu and Sabni hunting in the marshes, a common tomb scene which likely symbolized conquering one’s impulses.

 The Tomb of Sarenput I